miamollie/jackie-art-site/src/pages/about/index.md

   - name: Jackie Bourke
     image: /img/jackie.jpeg
     blurb: >-
-      The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
+      Jackie is a researcher with an interest in the lived urban environment.
+      She lectures in urban geography at University College, Dublin
-  - name: Paula Something
+  - name: Dorothy Smith
-    image: /img/test.jpg
+    image: /img/dorothy-smith.jpg
     blurb: >-
-      The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
+      Dorothy is a visual artist whose work is primarily concerned with the built environment of public space.
+Her practice is rooted in studio based work with a keen interest in embracing contexts beyond those of the studio and gallery.
 ---
 ### Our mapping projects

 <!--StartFragment-->

-Jackie Bourke and Dorothy Smith work together on creative mapping projects.
-The share an interest in the everyday experience of urban public space.
+Jackie Bourke and Dorothy Smith share an interest in the everyday experience of the urban public realm.
+Using drawing,  mapping techniques, photography and creative writing, they develop creative mapping projects which explore the experience of public space.
+They work collaboratively with communities to capture that everyday experience.

-Jackie is a researcher with an interest in the lived urban environment.
-She lectures in urban geography at University College, Dublin.
-Dorothy is a visual artist whose work is primarily concerned with the built environment of public space.
-Her practice is rooted in studio based work with a keen interest in embracing contexts beyond those of the studio and gallery.
-Her work includes public art projects, curation, exhibitions and community based work.

-Through their creative mapping protects they explore urban public space using collaborative methods to work with local communities

 <!--EndFragment-->

 ### Funding

-Our creative mapping projects are funded by awards through The Arts Council of Ireland Engaging with Architecture Scheme
+These creative mapping projects are funded by awards from The Arts Council of Ireland, Engaging with Architecture Scheme